meireles/spectrolab/README.md

 # spectrolab

+Spectrolab is an R package that provides a class and methods for processing and visualizing high resolution spectra in R. It is licensed under GPL-3.

 ``spectrolab`` 0.09 **Breaks Backwards Compatibility!**

 The function `wavelengths` is now `bands` and the function `reflectance` is now `value`.
 We suggest that you update your code to reflect that change.
 If you really need to use the older api, install ``spectrolab`` from the `legacy` branch.